soniaisiganporia/awesome-cassandra/README.md

 - [Stratio Deep](https://github.com/Stratio/stratio-deep): Deep is a thin integration layer between Apache Spark and several NoSQL datastores.
 We actually support Apache Cassandra and MongoDB, but in the near future we will add support for sever other datastores.

 ### With Search Engine

+- [Elassandra](http://www.elassandra.io/): Elassandra = Elasticsearch as a Cassandra secondary index.
-- [Solandra](https://github.com/tjake/Solandra): Solandra is a real-time distributed search engine built on Apache Solr and Apache Cassandra.
+- OLD - [Solandra](https://github.com/tjake/Solandra): Solandra is a real-time distributed search engine built on Apache Solr and Apache Cassandra.

 ### Admin and Monitor
 - [DataStax OpsCenter](http://www.datastax.com/what-we-offer/products-services/datastax-opscenter): Simplified management for DataStax Enterprise and Cassandra database clusters.
 - [Cassandra Cluster Admin](https://github.com/sebgiroux/Cassandra-Cluster-Admin): Cassandra Cluster Admin is a GUI tool to help people administrate their Apache Cassandra cluster.
 - [How to Monitor Cassandra](https://www.datadoghq.com/blog/how-to-monitor-cassandra-performance-metrics/): A guide to help you monitor Cassandra performance and work metrics regardles of which monitoring tool you choose to use.